 - Pour this mixture into the tart shell and place it in the oven at 170 C for 15 minutes.

 - Once baked, let the tart cool on a wire rack.

 Make the whipped ganache:

 - In a microwave safe bowl or a heavy bottom saucepan, heat the cream up to a simmer.
 Now take it off the heat, add the chopped chocolate and let it sit for 5 minutes.
-After that, stir to combined, the residual heat of the cream will melt the chocolate and you will get a smooth and silky ganache.
+After that, stir to combine, the residual heat of the cream will melt the chocolate and you will get a smooth and silky ganache.